Generic Name: eculizumab (e-kue-LIZ-oo-mab)

 Pharmacologic Class: Monoclonal Antibody

-Eculizumab injection is a monoclonal antibody.
-It is used to treat a type of blood disease called paroxysmal nocturnal hemoglobinuria (PNH). eculizumab helps reduce red blood cell destruction or breakdown (hemolysis) in patients with PNH.
+Eculizumab injection is used to treat a type of blood disease called paroxysmal nocturnal hemoglobinuria (PNH).
+Eculizumab helps reduce red blood cell destruction or breakdown (hemolysis) in patients with PNH.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For eculizumab, the following should be considered: